COLUMN: Watch out Englewood! Here come the women drivers

 About 1930, when Lois Dixon Alston was still a young girl, her father taught her to drive.

-“Oh, traveling was an adventure back when I was a child,” said Lois.
+“Oh, traveling was an adventure back when I was a child,” Lois said.
 “Took all day to go anywhere.
 I can remember Mama and Daddy and I would go to Sarasota and the sand ruts were ankle-deep.
 Dad was the only one who drove.
 He would always get stuck, so Mama — who couldn’t drive — was the one that had to get out and push.

 “But when I was 13, dad taught me to drive.
 You didn’t need a license in those days.
 I think it was our Essex I learned on.
 Yeah, we had gone uptown then — that was a fancy car.
 Later, I remember we had a Hudson Terraplane.